Brand Identity

 Defining Your Vibe: Curating a Super Useful Moodboard for Your Brand

-I know it can be tempting to skip this step and jump right into the exciting parts like designing your logo or choosing fonts, but taking the time to do this now will save you time, energy, and money down the line when you don’t have to go round and round in circles to decide on the direction of your brand after realising you’re putting your brand together with no idea where it should be going.
+It can be super tempting to just start creating logos and perfecting a colour palette and all that fun stuff, but before you jump into designing, you need to take the time to create a moodboard.
+Doing this now will save you time, energy, and money down the line when you don’t have to go round and round in circles to decide on the direction of your brand and spending hour after hour scrolling fonts and creating dud logos, after realising you’re putting your brand design together with no idea where it should be going.

 What is a moodboard?